Back to Blog

 Finally, you will be required to submit a capstone project in order to complete the bootcamp.
 Students usually get the help of a mentor to come up with a theme for their project.
 Many bootcamps include a presentation day so that students pick up some of the soft skills required to communicate their cybersecurity work to an audience.

-What Can You Expect To Learn During a Cybersecurity Bootcamp?
+What Can You Expect To Learn?

 • Skills: A beginner cybersecurity bootcamp will take you through all of the basic skills in the field.
 That includes basic security concepts like risk management, cryptography, network security, and threat detection.